-Ecstasy (MDMA)

-Also known as XTC, X, and E, Ecstasy is a mind-altering drug with hallucinogenic and speed-like side effects.
-Often used at raves, it is taken to promote loss of inhibition, excitability, euphoria, energy, and sexual stimulation.
-Ecstasy increases the amounts of serotonin in the user's brain, which causes increased energy and euphoria; it also contains anti-coagulative properties, which can cause the user to bleed to death if injured.
+(MDMA) Also know as XTC, X, and E, Ecstasy is a mind-altering drug with hallucinogenic and speed-like side effects.
+Often used at raves, it is taken to promote loss of inhibition, excited-ness, euphoria, energy, and sexual stimulation.
+Ecstasy increases the amounts of serotonin in a person's brain, which causes increased energy and cheerfulness; it also contains anti-coagulative properties, which can cause a person to bleed to death if injured.
 Ecstasy can also cause serious brain damage in a short time.
-Side effects of ecstasy include: depression, increased heart rate and blood pressure, muscle tension, nausea, blurred vision, faintness, chills, brain damage, organ damage, and death.
+Side effects of ecstasy are: depression, increase in heart rate and blood pressure, muscle tension, nausea, blurred vision, faintness, chills, brain damage, organ damage, and death.
 Similar "designer drugs" include MDEA and MDA (also known as "Adam" and "Eve").